-The student's diploma will bear the same date as commencement exercises each year.
+The student's diploma will bear the same date as the final day of the semester in which they graduated.
 A student who has applied for graduation must complete the graduation requirements within the same calendar year or must re-apply.